 Whether you are a teacher, student, stay-at-home mom, business owner, or anyone looking for a business idea that you can work on as a side hustle or a full-time job, creating digital products to sell is a lucrative option.

-By identifying the right SVG files to sell and then making, selling, and promoting them, you can expect to make passive or a full-time income.
+By identifying the right SVG files to sell and then making, selling, and promoting them, you can expect to make a passive or full-time income.

-Since this is a digital product to sell that does not involve making any physical products, it’s a low investment business idea that you can work on from your home.
+Since this is a digital product to sell that does not involve making any physical products, it’s a low-investment business idea that you can work on from your home.